Exams and Consultations

 When a pet suffers trauma or has a congenital condition, orthopedic surgery can be necessary in order to treat the problem.
 Our veterinarians are trained in orthopedics to treat joint injuries (such as ACL tears), hip dysplasia, medial patella luxation, and other conditions.

-We offer a wide range of dentistry services including, complimentary dental heath assessments, anesthetic dental cleaning and polishing, dental radiography, and tooth repair or extraction.
+We offer a wide range of dentistry services including, complimentary dental health assessments (for existing clients), anesthetic dental cleaning and polishing, dental radiography, and tooth repair or extraction.
 During the dental procedure, we complete a comprehensive oral health assessment using periodontal probing followed by full mouth digital dental x-rays to visualize any issues below the gumline so that we can formulate a treatment plan.

-We treat pot belly pigs, goats, reptiles, rabbits, and other small mammals.
-If you have an exotic pet that requires veterinary care, please know that we believe they too deserve the best that veterinary medicine has to offer.
+We treat goats, reptiles, rabbits, and other small mammals.
+If you have an exotic pet that requires veterinary care, please knowthat we believe they too deserve the best that veterinary medicine has to offer.

 Interstate and international health certificates are required legal documents that permit animals to move across state and international borders.
 They are typically required because the government wants to ensure that no contagious or infectious diseases are crossing the borders with your pet.
 Requirements vary by state and country and can be very complex and time consuming, so ask us if you have any questions on what you’ll be needing.